Jerry Fielding: Personal life

 Fielding married twice, first to Kay Kyser band production assistant, Ann Parks(d), in December 1946 in Tijuana.
 They raised two children, Georgia and Hillary.
 This marriage ended in the spring of 1963.
 His second marriage took place on August 6, 1963, to Camille J. Williams, a Las Vegas dancer.
 They had two children.

+Death

-Fielding died, at the age of 57, from a heart attack followed by congestive heart failure, while in Toronto where he was scoring the motion picture Funeral Home (also known as Cries In The Night).
-He was survived by wife Camille and two daughters: Claudia and Elizabeth; and former wife Ann and daughter Hillary.
-He is interred in Crypt 30 at Glen Haven Memorial Park in Los Angeles.
+Fielding died, at the age of 57, from a heart attack followed by congestive heart failure, while in Toronto where he was scoring the film Cries in the Night.
+The film was released posthumously in October 1980.

+Fielding's remains are interred in Crypt 30 at Glen Haven Memorial Park in Los Angeles.